 How to Meal Prep

 This soup is great for meal prep!
-It stores super well – I just recommend storing the noodles separate from the soup or the noodles will get too soggy.
+It stores super well – I just recommend storing the noodles separately from the soup or the noodles will get too soggy.
 Store the soup in an airtight container in the refrigerator for up to 5 days.
 To reheat the soup, I recommend heating the soup and then pouring over the cold noodles to heat the noodles.

 This classic chicken noodle soup recipe is packed with flavor and loaded with veggies, egg noodles and shredded chicken.
 It's warm, comforting, cooks up in under 30 minutes and is the perfect meal for chilly fall and winter days.